Yaakov-Belch/LearnPython/babyPython.md

 *The syntax for what you already know from other languages.*

 ## Hello world
-*`print` needs brackets and automatically adds a newline character.*
+*The `print` function needs brackets and automatically adds a newline character.*

+    print "Hello world."

+*Execute a script by passing it to `python3`:*

     echo 'print("Hello world.")' > hello.py
     python3 hello.py